-Blowing bubbles is fun for all ages — especially the kiddos!
+Blowing bubbles is fun for all ages — especially kids at your wedding!
 Plus, you can get easy bubble favors, like these.

 Mistake #3: No confetti containers.

-To make sure your confetti toss is perfect, a little preparation is key: place confetti in paper cones or small glassine bags and pre-pack them for guests to grab after the ceremony.
+To make sure your confetti toss is perfect, a little preparation is key: place confetti in paper cones (like these) or small glassine bags and pre-pack them for guests to grab after the ceremony.

 Make sure the toss bags are easily accessible, too.
 One suggestion is to have a ribbon strung through a petal cone to attach to ceremony chair backs.
-This way, guests are prepared long before you recite your vows.
+This way, guests are prepared for the tossing portion before you recite your vows.

 Mistake #4: Leaving a mess.

 Clean up after yourself.
 This one’s obvious, but worth noting.
-It’s also a great idea to have a waste basket somewhere on the premises (obviously not in view, but accessible for after the ceremony) and a small broom and dustpan for easy cleanup.
+It’s also a great idea to have a waste basket somewhere on the premises (obviously not in view, but accessible for after the ceremony) and one of these for easy cleanup.